broadinstitute/cromwell/README.md

   Starts a web server on port 8000.
 See the web server documentation for more details about the API endpoints.

+  -version

+  Returns the version of Cromwell engine being used and the version of Wdl4S being utilized.

 ```

 ## run